 Each class tends to comprise of three sections.
 We begin with a period of relaxation, with emphasis placed on deepening the breath.
 This can achieve calmness and greater peace of mind.
 Next we have the physical activity.
-Mostly the exercises are performed lying down on a mat; occasionally we sit on a chair or stand, but each movement is entirely optional.
+Mostly the exercises are performed lying down on a mat; occasionally we kneel, sit or stand, but each movement is entirely optional.
 Our teacher has gained a considerable knowledge of ME/CFS and emphasizes that each member of the group should attempt no more than they feel capable of doing.
-The session closes with another period of relaxation, by which time most members of the class would be content to remain in a state of rest for the remainder of the afternoon.
+The session closes with another period of relaxation.
 Anyone interested in trying yoga is very welcome to come along to the class.
 Obviously, it will not be appropriate for everyone, but many people have found that over a period of time their health has started to improve.
-There is also quite a social aspect involved in these gatherings.
+We often meet at a local cafe afterwards to chat.

 Small Informal house meetings and café gatherings are regularly organised by members across Sussex and Kent.
 These provide ideal opportunities for people to meet up with others in their area that are in a similar situation to share information, swap tips and make new friends.

 We call ourselves the ME MUMS because traditionally it has always been women, but we have never said Dads cant join us!

 We are a group of parents who met a few years ago at a conference in Hove, set up by Sussex ME/CFS Society and AYME.
 We found it so helpful to meet fellow parents of young people with ME, that we decided to set up a support group.
 It makes such a difference to know that you are not struggling alone.
 Yes its awful for the person with ME, but its also difficult for the people who are caring for the ME sufferer.
 And if the person is young, it seems so much worse somehow.